mailjet/mailjet-apiv3-php/README.md

 ### [Send marketing campaign](http://dev.mailjet.com/guides/?php#send-marketing-campaigns)

-To send your first newsletter, you need to have at least one active sender address in the Sender domains & addresses section.
+In order to send your first newsletter, you need to have at least one active sender address in the Sender domains & addresses section.

 ``` php
 <?php